awslabs/fhir-works-on-aws-deployment/USING_SUBSCRIPTIONS.md

    ```

+**Note**
-**Note:** Enabling subscriptions incurs a cost even if there are no active subscriptions.
+Enabling subscriptions incurs a cost even if there are no active subscriptions.
 It is recommended to only enable it if you intend to use it.

 ## Creating Subscriptions